B0lemix/check-my-english/README.md

 ## 🚀 Project Description

 This project is made using the following tools:

-    -**Svelte**: To build functional UI components.
+    - **Svelte**: To build functional UI components.

-    -**AstroJS**: Allow static loading and component optimization improvements.
+    - **AstroJS**: Allow static loading and component optimization improvements.

-    -**Tailwind**: Used to give components a nice visual style.
+    - **Tailwind**: Used to give components a nice visual style.